 Draws | 8 |

-On 27 November, Canada defeated Australia 2-0 to capture the Davis Cup Finals 2022 title.
-Denis Shapovalov and Felix Auger-Aliassime both wins their matches in straight sets.
-Felix Auger-Aliassime capped the 2022 season with a historic victory in the red and white of Canada, clinching the nation’s first Davis Cup title with a singles victory on Sunday in Malaga, Spain.
-Canada beat Germany 2-1 in the quarterfinal round and beat Italy 2-1 in the semifinals.
+On 26 November, Italy defeated Australia 2-0 to capture the Davis Cup Finals 2023 title.
+Jannik Sinner and Matteo Arnaldi both wins their matches in straight sets.
+Jannik Sinner capped the 2023 season with a historic victory, clinching the nation’s first Davis Cup title after 1998 with a singles victory on Sunday in Malaga, Spain.
+Italy Netherlands with 2-1 in the Quarter Final and beat Novak Djokovic’s Serbia 2-1 in the semifinals.

 Davis Cup Finals History and Previous Winners